voidet/aerogear-ios-httpstub/README.md

 ```
 git clone git@github.com:aerogear/aerogear-ios-httpstub.git
 ```
-You can alternatively add the project as github submodule to ease configuration step for other users.
+You can alternatively add the project as github submodule to ease configuration for other users.

 ### 2. Add `AGURLSessionStubs.xcodeproj` to your test target